hawkrives/gobbldygook/area-data/README.md

 - `>`, "less-than"
 - `>=`, "greater-than-or-equal-to"

-**Warning:** The logic of any operator other than `=` on value types other than numbers has not been defined nor tested.
+**Warning:** The logic of any operator other than `=`, on value types other than numbers, has not been defined nor tested.

 Qualifications may be separated by the boolean operator "and" (`&`) and/or the operator "or" (`|`).
 They may be grouped by parentheses.
 Normal boolean logic applies.